 Other reasons to visit the OBGYN relating to sexual health can be pain during or after intercourse, bleeding during or after intercourse, or any other sexual complaints or dysfunctions.
 Your sexual health should be a priority and not something you have to figure out on your own.
 Our gynecologist in deer park that accepts Medicaid is here to answer questions and find solutions to your problems.

 Your OBGYN is also there to help with your birth control options.
 If you are using a method of prescription birth control, you will need to visit the OBGYN annually.
 Even if you are not using one of these methods.
 Your gynecologist can be helpful in answering questions about the options that are available to you in order to find what works best.

-Our gynecologist in deer park that accepts Medicaid is located at the Charles Evans Center and is here to provide you with all the services mentioned above and more.
+Our gynecologist in deer park that accepts Medicaid is located at the CEC Health Center and is here to provide you with all the services mentioned above and more.
 Contact us today in order to prevent cancer and take control of your sexual health and fertility.